How should couples pose for pictures (flattering, dreamy, sexy, editorial, …)

 Whether you’re a photographer or a couple, one of the most neglected poses—the so-called “parent-pleaser”—should be central to your repertoire.

 Natural breathing is key.
 Do not hold your breath, which is not sustainable and can result in uncomfortable and stiff pictures.
-Instead, relax, think of a happy memory, and smile.
+Instead, relax, think of happy memories, and smile.

 The deliberate placement of your hands will set your professional portrait apart from a snapshot.